julian-klode/lingolang/docs/intro.md

 Linear types allow doing just that: We can declare that an object of a given type only has a single reference to it.
 We can easily check linearity at runtime if we use reference counting: When a linear value is expected, but the reference count is larger than 1, we throw a runtime error.
 But this seems like a bad choice: Go is statically typed, and if we can check linearity statically, we can prevent a lot of race conditions from even compiling, reducing the amount of bugs in a running program, even in the face of untested code paths.

 The remaining chapters of the thesis are structured as follows:
-Chapter 2 will give an introduction to Go, monads, linear types, and some generalisations;
+Chapter 2 gives a more in-depth introduction to Go, monads, linear types, and some generalisations like capabilities and permissions;
-chapter 3 will introduce an approach to permissions for Go;
+chapter 3 introduces an approach to permissions for Go;
-chapter 4 will introduce an abstract interpreter that statically checks a Go program for permission violations;
+chapter 4 introduces an abstract interpreter for statically checking permissions;
 and chapters 5 and 6 discuss how the implementation was tested, and what the issues are.

-What properties should our implementation optimally achieve?:\label{sec:criteria}
+What properties should our implementation optimally achieve?\label{sec:criteria}

 An important one is _completeness_: All syntactic constructs are tested.
 Or rather: An unknown syntactic construct should be rejected.